Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 Sleep, when it can be improved, helps more than almost anything else.
 The research consistently shows that chronic sleep deprivation impairs emotional regulation, reduces empathy, and makes the entire parenting experience harder than it would otherwise be.
 This is not a character flaw.
 It is biology.

 There is also a genuine case for structure as a resource rather than an additional burden.
 Many parents in burnout find that having a clearer external framework for their day — not rigid, but deliberate — reduces the cognitive load of constant micro-decisions.
+Think of it like clearing the kitchen counter before you start cooking.
+You could work around the clutter, but every task takes longer and something eventually gets knocked over.
+A small amount of order at the start saves far more effort than it costs.
 Knowing what you are prioritising, what you are not, and when you have a legitimate claim on your own time creates boundaries that ambiguity cannot.

 Practical Next Steps